 In 1945, the ASCC was reorganized as the American Cancer Society.
 It was the beginning of a new era for the organization.
 World War II was over – the single greatest threat to modern democracy had been defeated – and the nation could at last focus its attention on the public health enemy at home.
 Many believed it was time for another bold move.

-In 1946, philanthropist Mary Lasker and her colleagues met this challenge, helping to raise more than $4 million for the Society – $1 million of which was used to establish and fund the Society’s groundbreaking research program.
+In 1946, philanthropist Mary Lasker and her colleagues met this challenge, helping to raise more than $4 million for the Society – $1 million of which was used to establish and fund the American Cancer Society’s groundbreaking research program.
 With the aid and assistance of dedicated volunteers like Lasker and Elmer Bobst, our research program began to bear fruit.
-In 1947, we also began our famous cancer signals campaign, a public education effort about the signs and symptoms of cancer.
+In 1947, we also began our famous Cancer Signals campaign, a public education effort about the signs and symptoms of cancer.

-Around the same time the cancer signals campaign began, Dr. Sidney Farber, one of the Society’s first research grantees, achieved the first temporary cancer remission in a child with acute leukemia using the drug aminopterin, thus opening the modern era of chemotherapy for cancer treatment.
-It was just the beginning of how scientists the American Cancer Society supported early in their careers would go on to make great leaps in understanding and stopping cancer.
+Around the same time the Cancer Signals campaign began, Dr. Sidney Farber, one of the American Cancer Society’s first research grantees, achieved the first temporary cancer remission in a child with acute leukemia using the drug aminopterin, thus opening the modern era of chemotherapy for cancer treatment.
+It was just the beginning of how scientists supported by the American Cancer Society supported early in their careers would go on to make great leaps in understanding and stopping cancer.

-Society-funded researchers have contributed to nearly every major cancer research breakthrough we’ve seen in the almost 70 years since the Society’s research program began.
+American Cancer Society-funded researchers have contributed to nearly every major cancer research breakthrough we’ve seen the organization's research program began more than 75 years ago.
 They’ve helped establish the link between cancer and smoking; demonstrated the effectiveness of the Pap test; developed cancer-fighting drugs and biological response modifiers such as interferon; dramatically increased the cure rate for childhood leukemia; proven the safety and effectiveness of mammography; and so much more.
-Since 1946, the American Cancer Society has invested more than $5 billion in research, recognizing and providing the funding 49 researchers needed to get started and go on to win the Nobel Prize.
+Since 1946, the American Cancer Society has invested more than $5 billion in research, recognizing and providing the funding for innovative researchers, 50 of whom went on to win the Nobel Prize for their groundbreaking work.

 In the 1960s and 70s, the American Cancer Society began to expand its reach as an organization, working even harder to involve all sectors in its efforts to fight back against the disease.

-In the 60s, the Society was instrumental in the development of the Surgeon General’s report on the link between smoking and cancer when early Society-sponsored studies confirmed the connection.
+In the 60s, we were instrumental in the development of the Surgeon General’s report on the link between smoking and cancer when early American Cancer Society-sponsored studies confirmed the connection.
 This upheaval in the perception of smoking laid the groundwork for tobacco control progress – and for the corresponding lives saved – that continues today.

 Our advocacy later contributed to the passage of the National Cancer Act in 1971, which granted special funds and authority to expand the National Cancer Institute (NCI) and revolutionized the war on cancer.
 With the development of the NCI, the American Cancer Society also had to adapt to a new role – that of filling in the gaps of the federal government’s focus in areas such as cancer prevention and education.

-The Society is proud to have contributed to the work that has resulted in a 29% drop in the overall cancer death rate in the United States.
-That drop equates to 2.9 million fewer cancer deaths between 1991 and 2017.
-Progress continues and is currently estimated at 500 fewer cancer deaths each day.
+The American Cancer Society is proud to have contributed to the work that has resulted in a 33% drop in the overall cancer death rate in the United States.
+That drop equates to 3.8 million fewer cancer deaths between 1991 and 2023.